 *** Currently supported CWHR Version 9.0 is the final "download and install" version of this software.
-CWHR will be transitioning to an online web application scheduled for release early 2021 (April target).
+CWHR will be transitioning to an online web application scheduled for release soon.
 Stay tuned for more CWHR announcements ***

 The CWHR model is available through CWHR Version 9.0 software.
 See the CWHR User's Manual (PDF)(opens in new tab) for more information on using the program.
 The software can be used to produce the following types of reports:

 - A List of All Information about One or More Species.
 Information on taxonomy, legal status, life history, seasonality, locational occurrence, and CWHR model habitat suitability and element suitability ratings for selected species.

 - A List of Species for a Single Situation: a list of all wildlife species in the CWHR database predicted to occur in a user-specified habitat situation (habitat type, seral stages, location, habitat elements).
 More than one habitat type and stage can be specified.
 The query can be further limited by wildlife species legal status, seasonality, and suitability threshold levels.
 A typical application of the Single Situation Reports is to predict a list of species that potentially occur in a project area.